jabree00/cyberProjects/tutorials/sq.md

 US% means words that start with US
 BETWEEN which allows searching from values within a range.
 Here is the format: BETWEEN __ AND __

-I can chain multiple WHERE clauses together using AND, OR, or NOT.
+I can chain multiple WHERE conditions together using AND, OR, or NOT.
-ADD: both clauses must be true
+ADD: both conditions must be true
-OR: at least one clause needs to be true
+OR: at least one condition needs to be true
-NOT: the clause must be false
+NOT: the condition must be false

 <h3>(optional) ORDER BY</h3>
 I can add an ORDER BY at the end and follow it with…